 Down syndrome has been a shining example.
 Prof.Dr.
 F. Schmid published data about his personal treatment of over 3, 000 children with Down syndrome, as a result of which 25% of such children were able to attend regular schools in Germany.

 The earlier in life fetal precursor cell transplantation was carried out, the better was the outcome, because cell transplantation cannot repair scar tissue.
 (The damaged brain tisssue is replaced after healing by connective tissue, i.e. scar.)

 The same applies to the treatment of brain damage caused by events in utero, or during birth.

 Based on our own clinical experience, when a newborn is born with a low Apgar score, a CT scan of the brain should be done at the age of 2 weeks, and if a 'peri-ventricular malacia' is found, which has generally been an accepted proof of serious abnormalities to be later on labelled as 'cerebral palsy' BCRO fetal precursor cell transplantation should be carried out without delay.

-Once the child is diagnosed with a 'cerebral palsy' later on in life, any active treatment, including fetal precursor (stem) cell transplantation, will have lesser or no effect.
+Once the child is diagnosed with a 'cerebral palsy' later on in life, any active treatment, including fetal precursor cell transplantation, will have lesser or no effect.

 Parents of 'cerebral palsy' children spend enormous amount of time and money seeking treatment at the time when it is already too late.

 This is tragic in particular for children with severe brain damage laying in a vegetable state in the chronic care hospitals.